andreitoma8/learn-yul/README.md

     assembly {
         ssembly {
-            // read a bite from memory slot 0xff pop(mload(0xff))
+            // read a bite from memory slot 0xff, and discard the value read pop(mload(0xff))
             // the free memory pointer is still 0x80 slot := mload(0x40)